 The New Zealand Veterinary Nursing Association recommends the following rates:

 - A new graduate with the Diploma of Veterinary Nursing earns $19 an hour.

 - Those with one to three years' experience earn between $22 and $25 an hour.

 - Those with more than five years' experience earn $25 an hour or more.

-Employers may pay above or below these rates and many employers will start new staff at minimum wage.
+Employers may pay above or below these rates, and new staff often start on minimum wage.